-The illustration below presents how decompression is displayed on Suunto EON Steel.
-When you ascend close to the ceiling depth and enter the deco window area, two arrows appear in front of the depth number.
+When you ascend close to the ceiling depth and enter the decompression window area, two arrows appear in front of the depth number.
 The downward and upward pointing white arrows indicate that you are within the deco window.

-If you ascend above the ceiling depth, there is still a safe margin area, equal to ceiling depth – 0.6 meters (2 ft).
+If you ascend above the ceiling depth, there is still a safe margin area, equaling to ceiling depth minus 0.6 meters (2 ft).
 So in this example, it is between 17.7 m (58 ft) and 17.1 m (56 ft).
 In this safe margin area, decompression calculation still continues, but you are advised to go down below ceiling depth.
-This is indicated by the ceiling depth number turning yellow with a downward pointing arrow in front of it.
+This is indicated by the ceiling depth number turning yellow with a downward pointing yellow arrow in front of the depth number.

-If go above the safe margin area, the decompression calculation is paused until you go back down below this limit.
-An audible alarm and a downward arrow in front of a red ceiling number indicate unsafe decompression.
+If you go above the safe margin area, the decompression calculation is paused until you go back down below this limit.
+An audible alarm and a red downward arrow in front of the depth number indicate unsafe decompression.

 If you ignore the alarm and stay above the safe margin for three minutes, Suunto EON Steel locks the algorithm calculation, and decompression information will not be available anymore on the dive.
 See Algorithm lock.

-Suunto EON Steel shows the ceiling value always from the deepest of these stops. deep stop and safety stop ceilings are always at constant depth when you are at the stop.
+Suunto EON Steel shows the ceiling value always from the deepest of these stops.
+Deepstop and safety stop ceilings are always at constant depth when you are at the stop.
 Safety stop and decompression stop times are counted down in minutes, deep stop time is shown in minutes and seconds.

-Below is an example of what Suunto EON Steel displays during safety stop:
+Below is an example of what Suunto EON Steel displays during a deepstop:

 With decompression stops, in the continuous ascent mode the ceiling is constantly decreasing while you are near the ceiling depth, providing continuous decompression with optimum ascent time.
 While in the stepped ascent mode, the ceiling is the same for a specific time and then moves upwards 3 m (10 ft) at a time.

 It is always recommended to keep close to the decompression ceiling when ascending.